polkadot-fellows/RFCs/text/0000-rewards.md

 pub struct ApprovalsTallyMessage(Vec<ApprovalTallyMessageLine>);
 ```

+Actual `ApprovalsTallyMessage`s sent over the wire must be signed of course, likely by the grandpa ed25519 key.

 ### Rewards compoutation

 We compute the approvals rewards for each validator by taking the median of the `approval_usages` fields for each validator across all validators `ApprovalsTallyMessage`s.
 We compute some `noshows_percentiles` for each validator similarly, but using a 2/3 precentile instead of the median.